mtiller/ModelicaBook/text/source/behavior/functions/polynomial.rst

 In order to simplify the expression for ``y``, we need to introduce some intermediate variables.
 We can already see that ``x``, ``p0`` and ``p1`` are variables that we can use from within the function.
-We'd like to introduce additional variables but they shouldn't be arguments.
+We'd like to introduce additional variables, but they shouldn't be arguments.
 Instead, their values should be computed "internally" to the function.
 To achieve this, we create a collection of variables that are ``protected``.
 Such variables are assumed to be computed